 We started with our first clinic in Hove.
 The Hove Skin Clinic opened in 2006, followed by the Brighton Laser & Skin Clinic in 2010 and more recently the state of the art Worthing Laser & Skin Clinic in 2016.
 Our vision has always been to provide the full package of Dermatology Care to our patients.
-Over the years our team has expanded by welcoming Maxillofacial, Plastic, Oculoplastic and Orthopaedic Consultant Surgeons.
+Over the years our team has expanded by welcoming Maxillofacial, Plastic and Oculoplastic Consultant Surgeons.

 We cater for all your Dermatology needs whether it’s a skin rash, skin cancer or general skin care advice.
 With our state of the art, purpose-built facilities and high-tech equipment, we provide the widest range of treatments from Minor surgery, Mohs Micrographic Surgery, a wide range of non-invasive Cosmetic treatments, Cosmetic Surgery, Laser treatments, Photodynamic light therapy, Mole scanning and tracking, Skin Allergy testing, Phototherapy and many others.